Bringing Safe Routes to your Community

 2. Red Bank Charter School (RCBS), Red Bank, NJ – Red Bank Charter School has been conducting a monthly walking school bus, weather permitting, for several years.
 They participated in the 2011 and 2012 Walk to School Day.
 Meadowlink help with those efforts.

-Garfield Schools, Garfield, NJ – Garfield already has an awesome and well developed SRTS program in Community.
+Garfield Schools, Garfield, NJ – Garfield already has an awesome and well developed SRTS program in their community.
 To complement those efforts, the Garfield Recreation Department sponsored a “Train the Trainers” session for PE teachers, recreation and health department employees and police bicycle control officers.
 The training included a presentation and background materials on various lessons that can be given relating to bicycle and pedestrian safety.
 In addition, the trainers got to experience some bicycle skills training and lessons first hand!
 Now they can teach children the same skills at school or at summer camp.
 Meadowlink is also providing Pedestrian Skills Training at three elementary schools this year.

 Montclair Schools, Montclair, NJ – Montclair applied for and received funding to develop School Travel Plans for the 10 elementary and middle schools in the community.
 Meadowlink was part of the winning consultant team along with RBA Group and Arterial.
 The project started in the fall of 2012 and will continue through the spring of 2013.
 The assistance that each school will receive includes: